jflorian/doubledog-sigul/README.md

 Instance is to be started at boot.
 Either `true` (default) or `false`.

 ##### `ensure`
-Instance is to be `running` (default) or `stopped`.
-Alternatively, a Boolean value may also be used with `true` equivalent to `running` and `false` equivalent to `stopped`.
+Instance is to be `'running'` (default) or `'stopped'`.
+Alternatively, a Boolean value may also be used with `true` equivalent to `'running'` and `false` equivalent to `'stopped'`.

 ##### `home_dir`
 Home directory of the `sigul` user.
 See `getent passwd sigul` on your Bridge.
-Defaults to `/var/lib/sigul` to match packaging defaults of supported platform.
+Defaults to `'/var/lib/sigul'` to match packaging defaults of supported platform.

 ##### `koji_dir`
-Directory that is to contain the Koji integration files: configuration, certificates, keys, etc.  Defaults to *home_dir*`/.koji`.
+Directory that is to contain the Koji integration files: configuration, certificates, keys, etc.  Defaults to `'`*home_dir*`/.koji'`.

 ##### `max_rpms_payload_size`
 Maximum accepted total size of all RPM payloads stored on disk for one request.
 The default is `10737418240` (10 GiB).

 ##### `nss_min_tls`, `nss_max_tls`
 Minimum and maximum versions of TLS used.
-The default is `tls1.2` for both.
+The default is `'tls1.2'` for both.

 ##### `server_listen_port`
 TCP port number on which the Sigul Bridge expects Sigul Server connections.
 The default is `44333`.